zpdsherlock/lighthouse/CONTRIBUTING.md

 1. Ensure that your code adheres to the existing style in the sample to which you are contributing.
 1. Submit a pull request.

-If you've submitted a number of significant patches, feel free to add yourself in a PR to the project's `AUTHORS` [file](https://github.com/GoogleChrome/lighthouse/blob/main/AUTHORS) in the root of the repo to be recognized for your contributions!

 ## Audit PRs

 If proposing a new audit for Lighthouse, see the [new audit proposal guide](./docs/new-audits.md) and open an issue for discussion before starting.